23 Different Types of Octopus

 Other interesting facts about Octopuses

 • Octopuses have a short lifespan.
-Males die soon after mating, whereas females die soon after the eggs hatch.
+Males die soon after mating, whereas females die after the eggs hatch.

-• Octopuses move in three ways: by walking on the ocean floor, swimming with their tentacles, and squirting water from a hollow.
+• Octopuses move in three ways: walking on the ocean floor, swimming with their tentacles, and squirting water from a hollow.

 • Octopus blood is blue.